CHIP-AstroPi/docs/docs/design.md

 - [3.
 Expected results](#3-expected-results)

 ## 1. Introduction
 Global warming is the main actor of many environmental disasters, such as sea-level rise, frequent wildfires resulting in heavy deforestation, drought and desertification, glacier retreat, etc.

+We'll analyze the pysical effects that such disasters had in the past over the environmet and compare them with the change in global temperature over the years.

+The final objective is to create an algorithm able to predict the impact that various scenarios of global heating will have to the environment.